George Stephen Ritchie: Naval career

+During his period as hydrographer, operations were fully transferred to Taunton, improved printing facilities were installed, allowing four-colour printing of charts, and metrication was started.
+In 1967, Ritchie led the United Kingdom delegation to the Ninth International Hydrographic Conference.
+In the same year he published The Admiralty Chart, a history of British Naval Hydrography in the Nineteenth Century.
+In 1970 he presented a more technical historical paper on the development of surveying methods over the previous two centuries.

 Post naval career

-After 18 months as a senior research fellow at Southampton University, he was elected first in 1972 and again in 1977 as president of the International Hydrographic Bureau, thus spending 10 years in the Principality of Monaco, in the service of the then 50 Member States of the International Hydrographic Organization.
+After his retirement from the Navy in 1971, Ritchie spent 18 months as a senior research fellow at Southampton University. he was then elected first in 1972 and again in 1977 as president of the International Hydrographic Bureau, thus spending 10 years in the Principality of Monaco, in the service of the then 50 Member States of the International Hydrographic Organization.

-Admiral Ritchie received the Founder's Medal of the Royal Geographical Society, the Gold Medal of the Royal Institute of Navigation (he was president from 1970 to 1972), the Silver Medal of the Royal Society of Arts and the Prix Manley-Bendall from the Academie de Marine.
-He was an honorary member of the Challenger Society for Marine Science and an Emeritus Member of the Hydrographic Society.
+Admiral Ritchie received the Founder's Medal of the Royal Geographical Society in 1972, the Gold Medal of the Royal Institute of Navigation (he was president from 1970 to 1972), the Silver Medal of the Royal Society of Arts and the Prix Manley-Bendall from the Academie de Marine.
+He was an honorary member of the Challenger Society for Marine Science and an emeritus Member of the Hydrographic Society, of which he had been the first president.